 If using a microphone stand be aware/careful when turning your head because the microphone won’t turn with you!

 Remember throughout the speech deep breaths and pause.
 By doing this, you look confident and in control and stay hydrated by taking a sip of water occasionally.

 Finish with your best line.
 Don’t finish with thank you’s.
 By finishing with your best line you get rousing cheers and help nudge the atmosphere up a notch.

 If you’d like any advice on writing or delivering speeches, do get in touch and I’d be more than happy to help you.

 This is a day that will be remembered for a very long time, so make sure that your speech is also remembered for a very long time… for the right reasons!

-Tony Winyard is a hugely experienced Wedding Host, Master of Ceremonies and wedding DJ, having performed in excess of 2,000 weddings, as well as being a public speaking coach.
+Tony Winyard is a hugely experienced Wedding Host, Master of Ceremonies and wedding DJ, having performed over 2,000 weddings, and being a public speaking coach.